 The program will begin in March 2025 and run through June 2025.
-Promotional materials will be emailed to pharmacies and mailed the month before the start of the program so that you can begin promotion and raise awareness among partner organizations and clinics in your area.
+Program materials, including this training guide, are mailed out the month before the start of the program so that you can begin promotion and raise awareness among partner organizations and clinics in your area.